heitoranjos15/articles/agile/article.md

 In order to the play be successful the communication needs to clear and everyones understand the play, if not will be a easy task to defenders stop the play.

 First I'll show a nonsucessful running play:

 ![](./failed_run_play.gif)

-This example could be caused by a bad plan or lack of communication between the team, because the defender on the left was free to stop the runner even with 2 players close to him.
+In this play the left defender was free to stop the runner to start the play.
+The reason of the defender being free could be:
+- Bad plan choose by the coaches
+- Lack of communication with coaches or players

-The result of this play is the runner was stop early resulting into a unsucessful sprint.
+To any of this reasons the cause is the same, the runner was stopped early resulting into a unsucessful sprint.

+However this example is a successful sprint to the runner:

 ![](./sucessful_run_play.gif)

-In this case the communication went well, everyones understood their jobs resulting into a great start of sprint for the runner.
-So after the runner wasn't stop by any defender at the beginning now is his duty to be Agile to change directions to avoid the defender, while keep sprinting towards the goal.
+This play everything went well, everyone understood their dutys resulting into a great initial of the defenders and a awesome start for the runner.
+Now is up to the running-back be Agile to change directions avoiding defenders while keep running towards his goal(endzone) and celebrate a great sprint.

 ## Conclussion

-The running-back are the fasters player on the NFL game, but at NFL isn't only being faster to achieve their objective.
+In the NFL field the running-back are the fastest players on the field but being faster doesn't mean being the best player.

-Is the same inside the company, you can have the fastest development team but like a running-back running to a endzone, to finish a  project is not a straight line, you need to have a great plan and communication to avoid some stops at the beginning of the project then starts to be Agile for future change directions, while still running a sprint directly towards the end of the project.
+Is the same inside the company, you can have the fastest development team but like a running-back running towards a endzone, developing a project ins't a straight line, the team needs to have a great plan and communication to avoid a block at the start of sprint, then starts to be Agile for late change directions while still running a sprint towards the goal.

 So to answer the question.
 > But your team is Agile, that doesn't mean this task should be finisher faster?

-Yes the team is Agile, but it means when the project needs when a problem happens they will solve while still running fast.
+Yes the team is Agile, but that means when the project need a change of direction the team will be able to do while still running fast.